ysyk2021/mastering-conflict-resolution/src/chapter-9-2.md

-# Strategies for Promoting a Culture of Conflict Resolution in the Workplace

 Promoting a culture of conflict resolution in the workplace is essential for maintaining a healthy and productive workplace.
 A workplace culture that values open communication, respect, and constructive conflict resolution can help prevent conflicts from arising and reduce the negative impacts of conflicts when they do occur.
 Here are some strategies for promoting a culture of conflict resolution in the workplace: